 London is enormous.
 To maximize your time, either stay in the city center or pick a hotel within walking distance of convenient tube station.

 LUXURY: The Savoy.
 This world-famous hotel dates back to 1889.
-It sits on the River Thames and from here it’s just a short walk to Buckingham Palace, Covent Garden, and the British Museum.
+It sits on the River Thames and from here it’s just a short walk to Covent Garden and the British Museum.
 Have a drink in the famous American Bar and dine in Gordon Ramsey’s Savoy Grill.

 Happy travels!
 If you have any questions about this London itinerary, or if you want to share your experience here, comment below!

 More Information for Your Trip to Europe

 - LONDON, AMSTERDAM & PARIS: 10 Day London Amsterdam Paris Itinerary

-- 3 Days in Paris: The Perfect Paris Itinerary
+- PARIS: 3 Days in Paris: The Perfect Paris Itinerary

 - SLOVENIA: 20 Epic Things to do in Slovenia